mvolkmann/blog/src/zig.md

 For VS Code, see the extension {% aTargetBlank "https://github.com/ziglang/vscode-zig", "Zig Language" %}.

+Editor extensions typically handle unused variables by adding a line that uses them.
+For example, if the variable `foo` is unused, the line `_ = foo;` will be added immediately after its declaration.

 ## Style

 Zig has an official {% aTargetBlank